VASCULAR AND CARDIOTHORACIC SURGERY CLERKSHIP

 - The student will have at least one 24 hours period free of any clinical responsibility once a week.

 HOW ARE STUDENTS EVALUATED?
-The student will be evaluated based on their performance in clinic, the ward, the OR and the 10-minute presentations.
+The student will be evaluated based on their performance in clinic, the ward and the OR.